skyssolutions/lynxchan/Readme.md

 4. Support the most amount of users with the least hardware power.
 5. Having a modular front-end so people can easily create and use different templates.

-# License
-MIT.
-Do whatever you want, I don't even know what is written there.
-I just know you can't sue me.

 # Required software
 * [Io.js](http://iojs.org)
 * [MongoDB](https://www.mongodb.org/)
 * [ImageMagick](http://www.imagemagick.org/script/index.php)

-# Dependencies
-Browse to `src/be` and run `npm install`.
-There are about a half-dozen.
-They are defined in the `package.json` file, so you don't have to worry with details.

 # Install
 1. Create the required settings file in the `src/be/settings` directory.
 Instructions can be found at `src/be/readme.md`.
 2. Create the user `iojs` on the system and make sure he has access to the `src/be` directory and the designed front-end directory.
 3. Run `aux/setup.sh` as root.
 Optionally add either the argument `upstart` or `systemd` to install a service to act as a daemon using the `iojs` user.

+# Dependencies
+Browse to `src/be` and run `npm install`.
+There are about a half-dozen.
+They are defined in the `package.json` file, so you don't have to worry with details.

 # Running
 You can either run the `lynxchan` command or start the `lynxchan` service.
 You could just run the `src/be/boot.js` file.
 Install is optional.

-# Aux
-There a couple of utility scripts there besides the install one.
-Rotating logs for the upstart service, removing installs and such.

 # Documentation
 As in many things, I am very anal about documentation.